Our most frequently asked questions are listed here. If you don't find the answer you're looking for, please contact us at email@example.com

-The team of trainers, just like our skaters, draws people from diverse backgrounds.
+Our team of trainers, just like our skaters, draws people from diverse backgrounds.
 We know that our diversity is one of our strengths and it helps our trainers relate to a wide range of kids.
 Our mission is to introduce young ladies to the competitive sport of roller derby and to nurture self-confidence by developing teamwork and athletic ability while encouraging individuality within a culture of discipline and camaraderie.

 I already know how to skate.
 Can I skip Level 1?

-Roller skating is one thing, but skating to play derby is very different.
-We are serious about safety and want to ensure that all our skaters are properly prepared for each step of their derby journey.
+Roller skating is one thing, but skating to play roller derby is very different.
+We are serious about safety and want to ensure that all our skaters are properly prepared for each step of their roller derby journey.
 Skaters new to Atlanta Junior Roller Derby are required to begin in Level 1 and pass a skills assessment prior to joining Level 2.

 How do I get on the AJRD Travel Team?

 Practice practice practice!
 Our Travel Team skaters have been skating for several years and have worked very hard to get to where they are today.
 Many couldn’t skate when they first started out in roller derby.
-But, with patience and hard work, they were able to master many of the skills needed for derby.
+But, with patience and hard work, they were able to master many of the skills needed for roller derby.